spreagit/Copyrighted-Fonts-Finder/README.md

     <li><code>scrollbar</code> (tk.Scrollbar): Scrollbar widget to scroll through the search results.</li>
     <li><code>credit_label</code> (tk.Label): Label widget to display the script's author.</li>
 </ul>

-<h2>Conclusion</h2>
-<p>This script provides a user-friendly way to search for copyrighted fonts in a specified directory.
-By utilizing a GUI, users can easily select the folder and choose the desired search mode.
-The script displays the search progress and presents the results in a readable format.</p>